video-dev/hls.js/API.md

  - bind videoElement and hls instance,
  - create MediaSource and set it as video source
- - once MediaSource object is successfully created, MSE_ATTACHED event will be fired.
+ - once MediaSource object is successfully created, MEDIA_ATTACHED event will be fired.

 #### ```hls.detachMedia()```
 calling this method will :